isomerpages/nlb-IOHA2020/_welcome/0-accomodation.md

 **Updated: 31 Jan 2020**

-Singapore is a popular tourist destination and there are a wide range of accommodation types available for all budgets, including luxury hotels, capsule hotels, backpackers’ guesthouses and shared hostels.
+Singapore is a popular tourist destination and there are a wide range of accomodation types available for all budgets, including luxury hotels, capsule hotels, backpackers’ guesthouses and shared hostels.
 The National Library Building is in the highly central Bugis area with many accommodation choices within walking distance.

 **Conference Rates**